What it is:

 Steps:

-Punjab Police Khidmat Markaz Portal
+Here's the link to the Punjab Police webpage: Punjab Police Khidmat Markaz Portal

 For applicants from Azad Jammu & Kashmir (AJK), you can visit the nearest police station to apply for the certificate.
 If you are currently residing outside AJK, you can apply at the police station nearest to your present residence by submitting an affidavit along with your CNIC.

-Gilgit Baltistan Police Khidmat Markaz Portal
+Here's the link to the GB Police webpage: Gilgit Baltistan Police Khidmat Markaz

 Once you receive your certificate, ensure that it contains: